AFRICAN COMMUNITY FUND

 - The Chair shall define and may amend the CEO's mandate, responsibilities, and performance criteria.

-- The CEO shall serve at the pleasure of the Chair, subject to removal for cause by the Chair or by the affirmative vote of two-thirds (2/3) of Class A Members for gross misconduct, incapacity, or material breach of fiduciary duty.
+- The CEO shall serve at the pleasure of the Chair, subject to removal for cause by the Chair or by the affirmative vote of two-thirds (2/3) of Governance Members for gross misconduct, incapacity, or material breach of fiduciary duty.

 13.7.
 Interim Appointments: The Chair may appoint interim holders of the positions of President and Ambassadors to serve until the next Voting Meeting election.

-13.8.
-Removal for Cause: The Chair may be removed from office prior to the expiration of their term by the affirmative vote of at least two-thirds (2/3) of all Class A Members present at a specially convened Voting Meeting, solely for proven gross misconduct, incapacity, or material breach of fiduciary duty.
+13.9.
+Removal for Cause: The Chair may be removed from office prior to the expiration of their term by the affirmative vote of at least two-thirds (2/3) of all Governance Members present at a specially convened Voting Meeting, solely for proven gross misconduct, incapacity, or material breach of fiduciary duty.

 ARTICLE 14: EXECUTIVE COMMITTEE